microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

  values of `AppSettings`.
 This would prevent those instanced changes from being lost on a settings reload.

-Since previewable commands like `setColorScheme` would require a clone of the existing `TerminalSettings`, a `Clone` API can be added on `TerminalSettings` to accomplish that.
+Since previewing commands like `setColorScheme` would require a clone of the existing `TerminalSettings`, a `Clone` API can be added on `TerminalSettings` to accomplish that.
 When passing by value, `TerminalSettings` can just overwrite the existing property (i.e.: color scheme).
 When passing by reference, a slightly more complex mechanism is required to override the value.